Automating-GIS-processes/site/docs/lessons/lesson-3/point-in-polygon-queries.md

 Specifically, we want to find out which points are within the ‘Eteläinen’ (‘southern’) city district.
-Let’s start by obtaining a separate data set for this district, and plotting a multi-layer map that shows all districts, the ‘Eteläinen’ district, and all the points in one map:
+Let’s start by obtaining a separate data set for this district, loading the addresses data, and plotting a multi-layer map that shows all districts, the ‘Eteläinen’ district, and all the points in one map:

 ```{code-cell}
 southern_district = city_districts[city_districts.name == "Eteläinen"]